mauriciocarbajal/lithium-cli/README.md

 The z row has the diatonic scale of the key you're in, so those notes probably go well if you are playing diatonic chords.

 There are some rules here, but explore and see how they sound to you.
 What sounds nice and why?

+## Leap motion support
+There is partial [leap motion] (https://developer.leapmotion.com/) support if you happen to have one.

+In that case run `npm run leap` instead.
+I still haven't found a good combination of gestures to match the keyboard, but you can map some of them easily, and also use your hand as a module effect changer (e.g. change volume as if it were a theremin).

 ## Thoughts
 This weird user interface will help you to think of chords as a function inside a tonality where they belong to.